kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Every round is a discrete event, featuring a slightly different set of projects and requiring an entirely new set of votes.

 This reproduction of voter labor in every round is inefficient, both because most projects will not change much between rounds, and because voters will maintain similar opinions from round to round.
+[Looking at data](/data/gg-rankings.csv) from Gitcoin Grant rounds 20 and 22, which took place six months apart in April and November 2024 (disclosure: I participated in both rounds), we see that 52% of the top 25 projects in their "dApps anda Apps" category stayed consistent between rounds.
-If we assume -- speculatively -- that a typical ecosystem evolves by about 20% between rounds, then this approach wastes a staggering 80% of voter attention.
+If the ecosystem is evolving only 50% between rounds, then the round-based approach is wasting half of its voter attention.

 One might propose transferring votes from round to round, so that a voter does not need to submit potentially redundant new votes.
 This transferring of vote information between rounds is theoretically challenging, however, as individual item judgments are _implicitly_ a function of the entire item set -- perhaps I give a project A $10, but if B had been an option, I might have only given $5.

 On the other hand, the self-contained, "atomic" nature of pairwise judgments lend themselves more naturally to _continuous processes_ in which always-on voting interfaces can be used to _continuously_ monitor and update _ongoing_ funding flows in response to new information.
 Rather than perform redundant work in every round, individual preferences can be continuously aggregated into a single "source of truth" able to both incorporate new items and remove those no longer relevant.
-By gathering new inputs only as-needed, voter attention is converted into useful information at 100% efficiency.
+By gathering new inputs only as-needed, voter attention is converted into useful information at high efficiency.

 Continuous funding systems introduce new considerations, which we explore in the following sections: